next tourney

 General Rules:

-You have to count the tiles each time before a new game starts to make sure they are all there.
-In the past it happened that a tile accidentley dropped in the breaks between the games.
+You have to count the tiles each time before a new game starts to make sure they are all there because in the past it has happened that tiles accidentley dropped in the breaks between the games.

-You can alway stop the chess clocks and call for a referee if you have any questions or if there are any problems.
+You can alway stop the chess clocks to discuss a problem with your opponent.
+If you can't solve it or if you have any questions you can always call for a referee.
 In this case just raise a hand and a referee will come to your table.

 You have to play with the meeples that are provided at your table.
 The none starting player has the choice of colour.
 Only if both players agree you are allowed to play with your own meeples.
-Please be aware that at the table(s) where we are streaming the games your own meeples are never allowed (due to the visibility of the colours).
+Please be aware that at the table(s) where we are streaming the games your own meeples are never allowed and the tournament director decides which colours are used (due to the better visibility of some colours on screen).

 It's not allowed to make any private notes during the game (like counting tiles on a sheet of paper).
-If you want to document your game for private use you are allowed to make a video as long as your opponent agrees and nobody will be disturbed by this.
+If you want to document your game for private use you are allowed to make a video but only as long as your opponent agrees and nobody will be disturbed by this.
 It is also not allowed to talk to visitors during the games!
-Due to the fact that we have players from over 40 countries and therefore a lot of different languages we otherwise cannot prevent the possibility that visitors give unfair advice to players.
-You can of course talk to your opponent and the referees anytime.
+Due to the fact that we have players from over 40 countries and therefore a lot of different languages we could otherwise not prevent the possibility that visitors give unfair advice to players.
+You can of course talk to your opponent and the referees anytime during a game and you are free to talk to everyone else again afterwards.